nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 2. Restart the `xroad-center` service to apply the changes made to the configuration file.
 3. Follow the instructions in the [Generating a Configuration Signing Key](#541-generating-a-configuration-signing-key) to generate new keys, which will be using EC algorithm now.

+## 21.2 Backwards compatibility

+If Central Server is configured to use EC based signing keys, then Security Servers with versions older than 7.6.0 will not be able to download the configuration.
+Although EC support can be enabled separately for internal and external keys so if your X-Road instance consists only of Security servers of version 7.6.0 or newer but there is older Security servers in federation instances then EC can be enabled only for internal keys to keep federation working as expected.